dpo/homebrew-julia/README.md

 require("JuMP")
 ```

 By default, the `userimg.jl` file does not exist, but you can create it yourself and then rebuild the Julia system image.
-Place a `userimg.jl` file into `/usr/local/Cellar/julia/<julia version>/share/julia/base` (Assuming Homebrew has been installed to `/usr/local`), then run `build_sysimg.jl` (located in the folder immediatebly above the `base` directory) to rebuild the system image.
+Place a `userimg.jl` file into `$(brew --prefix julia)/<julia version>/share/julia/base`, then run `build_sysimg.jl` (located in the folder immediatebly above the `base` directory) to rebuild the system image.
 The script has many options, to see them all run `./build_sysimg.jl --help`, but if you just want to replace the current system image with the new one you're about to build (and most people do just want that) simply run:

 ```bash
 $ ./build_sysimg.jl --force